khulnasoft-lab/design.khulnasoft.com/contents/components/table.md

 Tables use column sorting rather than [list sorting](/components/sorting).
 The default sort direction of a table can be up or down depending on the use case and is indicated in the table header using an arrow icon.
 [See sorting guidelines](/components/sorting/)

+Sorting is designed as a native functionality of tables.
+For sorting on [static lists](/components/list), use the [List sorting](/components/sorting) component.

+The default sort direction of a table is usually ordered by one specific column attribute, such as status, last updated, or priority.
+Sorting is indicated in the table header using the [chevron down](https://gitlab-org.gitlab.io/gitlab-svgs/?q=chevron-down) and [chevron up](https://gitlab-org.gitlab.io/gitlab-svgs/?q=chevron-up) icons.

+Clicking the icon will sort the rows based on the selected column, in ascending order first, and subsequently toggling between ascending and descending order.

+Sorting can be disabled to prevent users from changing the sorting order of a column.
+The default order will utilize one specific attribute.

+The sorting icon and functionality should not be visible on responsive tables.

 Todo: Add demo

 ### Pagination, lazy load & infinite scroll